enedaveed/alx-system_engineering-devops/0x00-shell_basics/README.md

-This displays current directory contents, including hidden files
+This displays current directory contents, including the hidden files